Nivelle offensive: Casualties

-Subsequent French operations
+Subsequent operations

 Battle of the Observatories

 After the substitution of limited objectives in favour of breakthrough attempts, a French attack on 4 and 5 May by two regiments captured Craonne and took the edge of the Californie plateau but was not able to cross the Ailette River.
 An attack by the Tenth Army took Vauclair and the I Colonial Corps took the ruins of Laffaux Mill, before operations were suspended again on 8 May.
 The Germans began a counter-offensive from Vauxaillon at the west end of the Chemin des Dames, to the Californie plateau between Hurtebise and Craonne, beyond the east end of the Chemin des Dames and against the Moronvilliers Heights east of Reims, which lasted throughout June.
 German attacks on 30 to 31 May prompted a French counter-attack on 18 June and another German attack on 21 June.
 The main German effort was made in the centre, with five attacks against the Californie plateau from 3 to 6 June, followed by another German attack on 17 June.

 On 25 June, a French attack by the 164th Division, supported by flame-throwers, captured the 70 ft-deep Dragon's Cave shelter at Hurtebise and adjacent positions, from which they repulsed a German counter-attack at the end of June.
 The capture of the Dragon's Cave marked the beginning of the Battle of the Observatories proper, which lasted all summer as both sides fought for possession of the high ground on the Chemin des Dames.
 At Vauxaillon at the west end of the Chemin des Dames, German attacks took place on 20, 22 and 23 June with French counter-attacks on 21 and 24 June.
 On 4 July, a German attack began on a 17 km front between Craonne and Cerny, followed by French counter-attacks on 7 and 9 July; from 5 May the Germans attacked seventy times in eighty days.